top of page

 Chuuk

 Formerly known as Truk, this cluster of 16 volcanic islands comprises one of the Federated States of Micronesia’s four states.
-Amongst divers, it’s most famed for the Truk Lagoon, which serves as the final resting place for an astounding array of World War II wrecks.
+Amongst divers, it’s most famed for the Truk Lagoon, which is the final resting place for an astounding array of World War II wrecks

 This natural harbour served as the headquarters of the Japanese Imperial Fleet between 1914 and 1945.
 Today, it is home to more than 70 ships, planes and submarines that were sunk during a 1944 aerial attack by Allied carrier planes, resulting in the most significant naval loss in history.